Drinking Tea Benefits for Weight Loss and Living a Healthy Life

 ==>>See 192 Healthy Habits you can Add to your Daily Routine.<<==

-However, on a whole, I think it is clear that tea has no real negatives.
+However, on the whole, I think it is clear that tea has no real negatives.
 The caffeine is not enough to make it dehydrate your body, and without sugars added, it is a filling no-calorie drink.
 It does no harm and could do quite a bit of good.

 Different teas give different levels of benefits, so below I have linked some other pages where I go over the specific benefits of the different types of teas.